-SURVEY OF FEDERAL TAXATION

-Prerequisites: 601 or equivalent.
+SURVEY OF FEDERAL TAXATION 3 credits 627 Prerequisites: 601 or equivalent.
 Introduction to federal taxation for students who have not yet completed more than one undergraduate or graduate tax course.
 Examines individual and business federal taxation.
 Completion of this course will not count towards fulfilling the requirements of the Master of Taxation degree.

-628 BASIC TAX RESEARCH
+BASIC TAX RESEARCH 628

-Prerequisites: 430/530 and 431/531 or permission.
+- 1 credit Prerequisites: completion of M.Tax foundation courses.
 Designed to develop basic research competence involving federal income, estate, and gift tax laws.

-CORPORATE TAXATION I
+- CORPORATE TAXATION I 631 Prerequisite: completion of M.Tax foundation courses.

-Prerequisite: 430,530 and 431,531 or permission.
 Detailed examination of tax problems of corporations and their shareholders.
-Formation, distribution, redemption, liquidation and penalty
+Formation, distribution, redemption, liquidation and penalty taxes covered.

+- 632

+- TAXATION OF TRANSACTIONS IN PROPERTY

+3 credits
-632 TAXATION OF TRANSACTIONS IN PROPERTY Prerequisite: 430/530 and 431/531 or permission.
-Explores federal tax implications of gains and losses derived from sales, exchanges and other dispositions of property.

-633 ESTATE AND GIFT TAXATION

-Prerequisite: 430/530 and 431/531 or permission.
-Analyzes provisions of federal estate and gift tax laws and tax consequences of testamentary and lifetime transfers.
-ADVANCED ACCOUNTING THEORY
+Prerequisite: completion of M.Tax foundation courses.
+Explores federal tax implications of gains and losses derived from sales, exchanges and other dispositions of property. - ESTATE AND GIFT TAXATION 3 credits Prerequisite: completion of M.Tax foundation courses.
+Analyzes provisions of federal estate and gift tax laws and tax consequences of testamentary and lifetime transfers - ADVANCED ACCOUNTING THEORY 3 credits 637 Prerequisite: 318.

-Prerequisite: 318.
 Examination of accounting concepts and standards through critical analysis of articles on current trends in profession.
 Discussion and outside research stressed.

+640 ADVANCED AUDITING
-ADVANCED AUDITING Prerequisite: 440/540.
-Conceptual foundations and current research on professional and internal auditing.
-Includes government regulation and litigation, statistics, computer systems as well as current and prospective developments in auditing.

-TAXATION OF PARTNERSHIPS AND S CORPORATIONS
+- Prerequisite: 440/540.
+Conceptual foundations and current research on professional and inter nal auditing.
+Includes government regulation and litigation, statistics, computer systems as well as current and prospective developments in auditing. - TAXATION OF PARTNERSHIPS AND S CORPORATIONS 3 credits